 St. Luke's various debt and loan agreements include compliance requirements for certain financial ratio and other covenants.
 In October 2017, St. Luke's entered into an initial Forbearance Agreement (IFA) with its lenders that expired on May 30, 2020.
 During the term of the IFA, St. Luke's met all of the required financial ratio covenants.
 From May 30, 2020 until October 14, 2021, St. Luke's and its lenders negotiated the terms of a second Forbearance Agreement (SFA).
 During that period of time, St. Luke's was in violation of its financial ratio covenants under the original financing terms, however the lenders did not exercise any of their call provisions during this period.
 On October 14, 2021, the SFA went into effect.
-Under the terms of the SFA, the lenders have agreed to take no remedial action against St. Luke's as long as there are no violations to the terms of the SFA.
-The SFA has an initial expiration date of December 31, 2022, however, this date can be extended to December 31, 2023 at the option of St. Luke's as long as St. Luke's is in compliance with the terms of the SFA and makes either an additional principal payment of \$4.0 million or agrees to pay interest on the outstanding debt at a higher rate no later than December 1, 2022.
-In the event that the Hospital is unable to extend the SFA to December 31, 2023, all outstanding debt of approximately \$24.6 million can be declared due and payable.
+It is set to expire on December 31, 2023.
+To date, St. Luke's has made approximately \$11.0 million of unscheduled principal payments in accordance with requirements of the SFA.
+The lenders have agreed to take no remedial action against St. Luke's as long as there are no violations to the terms of the SFA.
+At December 31, 2022, St. Luke's met the required financial ratio covenants.
 St. Luke's debt is not guaranteed by the Obligated Group.